sproaty/whyteboard/README.txt

 method to report errors.
 Please fill in as much detail about what you was doing to produce the error.
 Giving your e-mail address will allow me to get back in touch with you to follow up on the bug, and to confirm a fix.
+Several people have done this, thanks.

 If you are getting an error on Windows,